★★★★★ 9.96/10 CheckatradeFully insuredFree inspections

 Increased Leak Risk

-Water sitting in one place increases the chance of it finding a weak point and tracking underneath the covering.
+Water sitting in one place increases the chance of it finding a weak point and tracking underneath the covering, the stage at which prompt roof repairs save you from a far bigger bill.

 Structural Stress